testersw/tonyzinh/README.md

 ### Hello!
 I'm Entony Jovino ✌

 <p align="left">
-Hello!
-I'm Entony Jovino, studying the 3rd period of Computer Science at FAESA University.
-My journey in technology began a few years ago, driven by an incessant curiosity about how websites and applications work.
-This curiosity led me to the world of programming, where I discovered my true passion.

-I am currently immersed in the world of robot automation using Python, looking for challenges that allow me to apply my knowledge in Python to create efficient and innovative solutions.
-I believe that my ability to develop scripts and programs to automate routine tasks is a differentiator that I can offer.
+student of the third period of Computer Science at FAESA University, my technological journey was driven by a deep curiosity about websites and applications.
+This led me to discover my passion for programming.
+I am currently focused on robot automation using Python, looking for challenges to apply my skills and create innovative solutions along with the ability to develop scripts and programs to automate tasks.
 </p>

 ### Programming Languages